IgorJoaquimn/Solving-Sudoku-with-State-Space-Search/README.md

 - For Iterative Deepening Search (IDS), the program will display the value of the limit (`lim`) reached during the search process.
 - Ensure that the Sudoku configuration is provided correctly, with '0' representing empty cells.
+- Thanks for the instances:
+  - [1] Mantere, Timo and Janne Koljonen (2008).
+Solving and Analyzing Sudokus with Cultural Algorithms.
+In Proceedings of 2008 IEEE World Congress on Computational Intelligence (WCCI 2008), 1-6 June, Hong Kong, China, pages 4054-4061